SpaceGiraffe-io/ReqHubNode/README.md

 });
 ```

-ReqHub middleware is standard Express middleware.
-See https://expressjs.com/en/guide/using-middleware.html for more applications.
+See https://expressjs.com/en/guide/using-middleware.html for more information on using Express middleware.

 ## Contributing
 Go for it!
 If we're missing something or you're running into a problem, either let us know in an issue or send us a pull request.